bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 ```

 * Run the HOMER software to identify motifs in the peak regions.
+  * `-p 2` indicates to use 2 cores.
+  * `-S 15` tells Homer to find 15 motifs, instead of the default 25, for execution speed purposes.
+  * You can get the full list of parameters here: http://homer.ucsd.edu/homer/ngs/peakMotifs.html

 ```
 findMotifsGenome.pl 71523.ENCODE.ENCBS400ARI.CTCF.peak_calls.bed hg19 output -preparsedDir preparsed -p 2 -S 15